 - 2. Successfully pass a state examination with a score of at least 75%

-- 3. Pay a $40 certificate fee to the Illinois Department of Public Health or the City of Chicago for the issuance of a local certificate*.
+- 3. For City of Chicago students, pay a $52 certificate fee to the the Malcolm X College for the issuance of a City of Chicago certificate*.

 The State of Illinois requires all Food Safety Certification training to be supervised by an Illinois certified program administrator or instructor,

 such as Premier Food Safety.
 To register for one of our training and certification programs,